koger87/elektrikell-app/README.md

 ![Estonia map.elering](https://elering.ee/themes/elering/public/img/front-map/map-elekter.svg)

 As a guest, on this aplication, you can -
- * Choose time and hour interval to see elektricity prices.
+ * Choose time and hour interval to see eleсtricity prices.
- * To see best / cheaper time in the future, to use elektricity.
+ * To see best / cheaper time in the future, to use eleсtricity.
  * By cliking button "meist", you can visit another page, and there is more information, about the projeckt creators.